 While the use of unmanned platforms continues to grow, there is no universal standard for classifying these systems.
-Defense agencies, civilian organizations, and drone manufacturers often use their own categories, often grouping systems by either their function (e.g. reconnaissance) or key characteristics (e.g. operational altitude).
+Defense agencies, civilian organizations, and drone manufacturers often use their own categories, typically grouping systems by either their function (e.g. reconnaissance) or key characteristics (e.g. operational altitude).
 The scheme employed by the US Department of Defense (DoD) favors the latter, and divides drones into five groups detailed below.1

 |DoD Classification of Unmanned Systems|

 |Category||Maximum Gross Takeoff Weight (lbs)||Normal Operating Altitude (ft)||Airspeed (knots)|

 |Group 1||0-20||<1,200 AGL*||<100|

 |*AGL = Above Ground Level **MSL = Mean Sea Level|

 As its military modernization has progressed and its position as a global arms exporter has expanded, China has carefully factored unmanned systems into its strategic planning.
 President Xi remarked in March 2016 that “UAVs are important operational forces for the modern battlefield.”
 Additionally, China’s 2019 defense white paper states that “there is a prevailing trend to develop long-range precision, intelligent, stealthy or unmanned weaponry or equipment” and added that “intelligent warfare is on the horizon.”